-Pre-IPO Share Option Scheme (a)
+(a) Pre-IPO Share Option Scheme

-Pursuant to the Pre-IPO Share Option Scheme on 9 June 2007, the Company has granted 15,190,000 options to eligible directors, senior management and employees of the Group to subscribe for ordinary shares in the Company subject to the terms and conditions stipulated under the Pre-IPO Share Option Scheme.
+Pursuant to a pre-initial public offering share option scheme adopted by the Company on 9 June 2007 (the "Pre-IPO Share Option Scheme"), the Company has granted 15,190,000 options to eligible directors, senior management and employees of the Group to subscribe for ordinary shares in the Company subject to the terms and conditions stipulated under the Pre-IPO Share Option Scheme.
 The exercise price shall be 50% of the final offer price to the public.
 The Pre-IPO Share Option Scheme will remain in force for a period of 10 years from the grant date.
 No options were exercised during the year under review.
-190,000 options were cancelled upon the termination of employment during the year under review.
+540,000 options were cancelled upon the termination of employment during the year under review.

-During the year, no options granted under the Pre-IPO Share Option Scheme have been exercised yet.
-Share options granted under the Pre-IPO Share Option Scheme are exercisable at HK\$1.59 per share and the holders of the said share options may exercise the share options during the period from 29 June 2009 to 28 June 2012, both days inclusive.
+Share options granted under the Pre-IPO Share Option Scheme are exercisable at HK\$1.59 per share and the holders of the said share options may exercise the share options during the period from 29 June 2009 to 28 June 2017, both days inclusive.

-Details of the share options outstanding as at 31 December 2013 which have been granted under the Pre-IPO Share Option Scheme are as follows:
+Details of the share options outstanding as at 31 December 2014 which have been granted under the Pre-IPO Share Option Scheme are as follows:

-Number of foptions

-Options

-Options cancelled Options

-outstanding Options upon outstanding

-at Granted exercised Options termination at

-1 January during during lapsed of 31 December

-Name Date of grant 2013 the year the year on expiry employment 2013

-Other employees 9 June 2007 4,530,000 - (190,000) 4,340,000
+Number of options Name Date of grant Options outstanding at 1 January 2014 Granted during the year Options exercised during the year Options lapsed on expiry Options cancelled upon termination of employment Options outstanding at 31 December 2014 Other employees 9 June 2007 4,340,000 - - - (540,000) 3,800,000